LovesSpace/ClauseLense/README.md

 ## Usage

 1. Open the application in your browser
-2. Upload a legal document (PDF or DOCX format, max 10MB)
+2. Upload a legal document (PDF or DOCX format, max 10MB).
+3. Select the file: **rental_agreement.docx**
-3. Wait for the automated analysis to complete
+4. Wait for the automated analysis to complete
-4. Explore the interactive dashboard with:
+5. Explore the interactive dashboard with:
    - Key insights and summary cards
    - Risk assessment visualization
    - Cost breakdown charts
    - Timeline view
    - Clause list with filtering
    - Compliance findings
-5. Download the PDF report for sharing or archiving
+6. Download the PDF report for sharing or archiving

 ## Testing